-A Pocket Guide to Choosing a College NSSE 2017 Answers from Students VITERBO UNIVERSITY Viterbo University Each year the National Survey of Student Engagement (NSSE) asks students at hundreds of colleges and universities to reflect on the time they devote to various learning activities.
+A Pocket Guide to Choosing a College NSSE 2020 Answers from Students

+Viterbo University Each year the National Survey of Student Engagement (NSSE) asks students at hundreds of colleges and universities to reflect on the time they devote to various learning activities.
 The topics explored are linked to previous research on student success in college.
 Results from NSSE can provide prospective students with insights into how they might learn and develop at a given college.
-To help in the college exploration process, NSSE developed A Pocket Guide to Choosing a College to give students and their families key questions to ask during campus visits.
-The following responses were provided by 285 Viterbo students on the 2017 survey.
+To help in the college exploration process, NSSE developed A Pocket Guide to Choosing a College to give students and their families key questions to ask during campus visits or virtual tours.

-A Pocket Guide to Choosing a College is available at nsse.indiana.edu/html/ pocket_guide.cfm
+A Pocket Guide to Choosing a College is available at go.iu.edu/NSSEpocketguide

+The following responses were provided by 279 Viterbo students on the 2020 survey.
 Academics How much time do students spend studying each week?

-First-year (FY) students spent an average of 18 hours per week preparing for class while seniors spent an average of 17 hours per week.
+First-year (FY) students spent an average of 17 hours per week preparing for class while seniors spent an average of 17 hours per week.

-Do courses challenge students to do their best?^a 62% of FY students reported that their courses "highly" challenged them to do their best work.
+Do courses challenge students to do their best?^a 64% of FY students reported that their courses highly challenged them to do their best work.
 How much writing is expected?

-In an academic year, FY students estimated they were assigned an average of 56 pages of writing and seniors estimated an average of 85 pages.
+In an academic year, FY students estimated they were assigned an average of 52 pages of writing and seniors estimated an average of 80 pages.
 How much reading is expected?

-FY students estimated they spent an average of 10 hours per week on assigned reading, and seniors read 9 hours per week.
-How often do students make course presentations?^b 43% of FY students and 65% of seniors "frequently" gave course presentations.
-Do class discussions and assignments include the perspectives of diverse groups of people?^b 56% of FY students "frequently" included diverse perspectives in course discussions or assignments.
-Are students expected to use numbers or statistics throughout their coursework?^b 26% of FY students "frequently" used numerical information to examine a real-world problem or issue; 42% of seniors "frequently" reached conclusions based on their own analysis of numerical information.
-Experiences with Faculty How do students rate their interactions with faculty?^c 55% of FY students rated the quality of their interactions with faculty as "high."
-How often do students talk with faculty members or advisors about their career plans?^b
+FY students estimated they spent an average of 9 hours per week on assigned reading, and seniors read 8 hours per week.
+How often do students make course presentations?^b 37% of FY students and 71% of seniors frequently gave course presentations.
+Do class discussions and assignments include the perspectives of diverse groups of people?^b 51% of FY students frequently included diverse perspectives in course discussions or assignments.
+Are students expected to use numbers or statistics throughout their coursework?^b 36% of FY students frequently used numerical information to examine a real-world problem or issue; 45% of seniors frequently reached conclusions based on their own analysis of numerical information.
+Experiences with Faculty How do students rate their interactions with faculty?^c 73% of FY students rated the quality of their interactions with faculty as high.

-56% of FY and 52% of seniors "frequently" discussed career plans with faculty.
+How often do students talk with faculty members or advisors about their career plans?^b 53% of FY and 56% of seniors frequently discussed career plans with faculty.
 Do faculty members clearly explain course goals and requirements?

-78% of FY students said instructors clearly explained course goals and requirements "quite a bit" or "very much."
-Do students receive prompt and detailed feedback?d 64% of FY students and 79% of seniors said instructors "substantially" gave prompt and detailed feedback on tests or completed assignments.
+80% of FY students said instructors clearly explained course goals and requirements "quite a bit" or "very much."
+Do students receive prompt and detailed feedback?^d

-How often do students talk with faculty members outside class about what they are learning? $^{\text{\scriptsize b}}$ 34% of FY students "frequently" discussed course topics, ideas, or concepts with a faculty member outside of class.
+How often do students talk with faculty members outside class about what they are learning?^b 30% of FY students frequently discussed course topics, ideas, or concepts with a faculty member outside of class.